mrfiskare/lua-save-auto-updater/README.md

 While most automation steps work correctly — including connecting to the PS5, navigating the filesystem, and identifying the correct save data folder — the final step of **replacing the save files** is **not yet functional**.
 The destination folder appears to be temporarily read-only, and reliable overwriting of the files has not been achieved at this point.

+The actual goal would be to move the previously uploaded lua files from the `/data/lua-tmp` folder into the `/mnt/pfs` folder without having to upload them at the time the folder becomes writable - which is impossible due to the long upload time.

 If you want to contribute, troubleshoot, or just experiment, feel free to fork and test things out.
 Any fixes or insights are welcome!